schrum2/MM-NEAT/TUTORIAL.md

 MM-NEAT version 2.0 does not use Maven, and will remain at https://github.com/schrum2/MM-NEATv2, but has not been updated since September 2017.

+Also, if you want to use Generative Adversarial Networks to produce video game levels, you will need:

+* Python 3.7.3
+* PyTorch 1.1.0
+* NumPy 1.16.2

+More recent versions may also work, but these are what was used to develop the code.

 ## INSTALLATION

 1. Start by downloading and installing the latest version of Maven: https://maven.apache.org/